jacobclarke92/kinect-visualisation/README.md

 `./launcher | ./server -port2`

+*Note: if you get an error 'Bus error: 10', then I recommend just [enabling a midi network session](http://support.apple.com/kb/PH5171), this simply gives it a midi port to work with.
+I'm unsure why this error occurs.

 If all has gone as expected you should see a stream of a data running in terminal after a few seconds.
 The node server will be running at

 `http://localhost:5600/`

+Obviously enable popups.
+I use chrome but it should work for any browser (tested and working in firefox).
+I wish there were a way to permanently allow a site to access microphone in chrome...
+Allowallwoalwowlawoalwawoalwoaw